-Imagine sitting your baby in your lap and reading a book to him for the first time.
+Imagine sitting your child in your lap and reading a book to him/her for the first time.
 How different from just talking!
-Now you're showing him pictures.
+Now you're showing him/her pictures.
 You point to them.
 In a lively way, you explain what the pictures are.
 You've just helped you child take the next step beyond talking.
-You've shown him that words and pictures connect.
-And you've started him on his way to understanding and enjoying books.
-While your child is still a baby, reading aloud to him should become part of your daily routine.
-Pick a quiet time, such as just before you put him to bed.
-This will give him a chance to rest between play and sleep.
-If you can, read with him in your lap or snuggled next to you so that he feels close and safe.
-As he gets older, he may need to move around some as you read to him.
-If he gets tired or restless, stop reading.
+You've shown him/her that words and pictures connect.
+You've started him/her on the way to understanding and enjoying books.
+While your child is still a baby, reading aloud to him/her should become part of your daily routine.
+Pick a quiet time, such as just before you put him/her to bed.
+This will give him/her a chance to rest between play and sleep.
+If you can, read with him/her in your lap or snuggled next to you so that he feels close and safe.
+As he/she gets older, he/she may need to move around some as you read to him.
+If he/she gets tired or restless, stop reading.
 Make reading aloud a quiet and comfortable time that your child looks forward to.
-Chances are very good that he will like reading all the more because of it.
+Chances are very good that he/she will like reading all the more because of it.

 Try to spend at least 30 minutes each day reading to and with your child.
 At first, read for no more than a few minutes at a time, several times a day.
-As your child grows older, you should be able to tell if he wants you to read for longer periods.
+As your child grows older, you should be able to tell if he/she wants you to read for longer periods.
 Don't be discouraged if you have to skip a day or don't always keep to your schedule.
 Just get back to your daily routine as soon as you can.
-Most of all, make sure that reading stays fun for both of you!
+Most of all make sure that reading stays fun for both of you!